Environmental Science Teaching Intern

 Do you want to help teens explore human impact on the relationships between the living and non-living components of our world, especially as it relates to the agricultural impacts on land, watersheds, and CO2 absorptions?
 Help us develop our programs while gaining invaluable experience leading students on an exciting educational journey.

 Areas of study that are part of our programs include biology, ecology, conservation studies, geology, soil science, zoology, physics, and chemistry.
 Subjects like pollution, land degradation, natural resource exploitation, climate, and recycling also fall under the scope of this position.
 The farm and school focus on more natural agricultural processes including permaculture and careful grazing management.
 Students will be tasked with using what they learn to solve problems on the farm and for the community.

-The Environmental Science Teacher will be responsible for:
+The Environmental Science Intern will be responsible for: